How to Build High-Converting Landing Pages [With Examples]

-A headline with impact
+A headline with an impact

-David Ogilvy, the founder of the global marketing company Ogilvy, famously said about headlines: “five times as many people read the headline as read the body copy.”
+David Ogilvy, the founder of the global marketing company Ogilvy, famously said about headlines: “Five times as many people read the headline as read the body copy.”
 His quote is from a pre-internet age, but the sentiment holds to this day.

 Fundamentally, the headline must convey the benefit to the visitor.
 This can be done by offering a time-sensitive benefit and promising an easy solution, as shown in the example above.
 Regardless of your approach, you must attempt to optimize your headline through conversion rate optimization testing.